mk270/whitakers-words/programme.md

     DO_EXAMPLES_HELP
        This option instructs the program to provide examples of usage of the cases/tenses/etc. that were constructed.
 The default choice is N(o).
-       This produces lengthly output and is turned on with the choice Y(es).
+       This produces lengthy output and is turned on with the choice Y(es).

     DO_ONLY_MEANINGS_HELP
        This option instructs the program to only output the MEANING for a